chitnguyen169/calendar_service/README.md

 This is a lightweight and simple exercise, so I try to stay within the scope requirements.
 However, we could consider followings to productionise this:
 1. Add authentication: ensure appropriate permission to access endpoints.
 2. Rate limiting: Control the number of requests a client can make within a specific period of time using throttling.
-3. If this is a heavy service with lots of data, we could use Asynchronous view when fetching events.
+3. If this is a heavy service with lots of data, we could use Asynchronous view when fetching events and pagination if required.
 4. Database: lightweight SQLite3 is used but for production, we should have proper database such as PostgreSQL.
 5. Hosting the service: More work required in order to host this.